 - Cover can be expensive and the cost increases as you get older

-- Does not cover chronic conditions such as diabetes, heart disease, high blood pressure and some cancers
+- Does not cover chronic conditions such as diabetes, heart disease and high blood pressure

-- Existing medical conditions are usually not covered (you could opt to include existing conditions as an 'add-on', although this can be costly)
+- Existing medical conditions are usually not covered (you could opt to include pre-existing conditions as an 'add-on', although this can be costly)

 If you are rarely ill, you could consider 'self-insuring' which is the process of saving the money that you would have spent on private health insurance premiums.
 Rather than paying an insurance company, you would put the monthly equivalent into a savings account which will build up over time.
 The idea is that if you are then ill, you can use this money to pay for the treatment yourself.

 If you already have savings that you could call upon, then you could just opt to pay for the treatment yourself, rather than paying for private health insurance.
-Remember that private health care costs can easily run into tens of thousands of pounds.
-Alternatively, you could opt for a lower level of cover (i.e. basic) that would help pay for the more expensive medical care which your savings are unable to stretch to.
+Remember that private healthcare costs can easily run into tens of thousands of pounds.
+Alternatively, you could opt for a lower level of cover (i.e. basic) that would help pay for the more expensive medical care that your savings are unable to stretch to.

-People have mixed opinions about the NHS but the fact remains that the UK is one of the few places in the world that provides people with free access to medical treatment.
+People have mixed opinions about the NHS but the fact remains that UK residents get free treatment on the NHS and the UK is one of the few places in the world that provides people with free access to medical treatment.
 The NHS is very good at dealing with serious illnesses and offers priority treatment for cancers, strokes and heart disease.
-Private health insurance provides no improvement over the NHS for these type of illnesses.
+Private health insurance provides no improvement over the NHS for these types of illnesses and it is often the same doctors who treat patients in the private medical sector as those who work in the NHS.
+However, waiting times for consultations and treatment on the NHS can fluctuate and this may determine whether private health insurance is worth considering.